apache/spark/python/docs/source/user_guide/sql/python_data_source.rst

     # |Mrs. Jacqueline Brown|Maynard Inc   |
     # +---------------------+--------------+

-Use the fake datasource with a different number of rows:
+Read from the fake datasource with a different number of rows:

 .. code-block:: python